twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 3b.md

 	- number - value
 	- we do arithmetic by manipulating expressions
-		- values are just the meanings of numerals, i'd be the same as manipulating meanings
+		- values are just the meanings of numerals, i'd be the same as manipulating meanings 4 bits in 2s compilment means that the highest number is 7 (0111) not 16(1111)

 ## Key Terms
 - Term 1: Definition